Select

 People with PTSD, including veterans, have been self-medicating with cannabis for decades.
 They report that it helps reduce anxiety, increases appetite, reduces hyperarousal and promotes better sleep with fewer nightmares.
 However, there is still little research to support those reports.
 Furthermore, much of the research that exists or is being conducted focuses on THC and often uses nabilone, a THC synthetic form, rather than the whole plant.

-or eliminated nightmares associated with PTSD.
+Those studies have had contradictory results or have been too small to reach firm conclusions.
+One study found that nabilone successfully reduced or eliminated nightmares associated with PTSD.
 In contrast, a study conducted among combat veterans experiencing PTSD found that those using medical marijuana reported a 75 percent decrease in PTSD symptoms compared to when they were not using medical marijuana.

-study published in June 2020 used the survey results from more than 11,000 users of StrainPrint, an app that helps people figure out which strains of medical cannabis are most helpful in managing their symptoms.
+More recently, a study published in June 2020 used the survey results from more than 11,000 users of StrainPrint, an app that helps people figure out which strains of medical cannabis are most helpful in managing their symptoms.
 That study found that cannabis reduced the severity of intrusions (or returning thoughts of a traumatic event) by about 62 percent; flashbacks by 51 percent; irritability by 67 percent; and anxiety by 57 percent.
-The study authors suggested that the beneficial effects of cannabis may be due to the combination of CBD, THC and other cannabinoids in the whole plant rather than to one
+The study authors suggested that the beneficial effects of cannabis may be due to the combination of CBD, THC and other cannabinoids in the whole plant rather than to one specific cannabinoid.

 Finally, a study published in August 2020 found that low doses of THC, when combined with CBD, help suppress the anxiety associated with traumatic memories and accelerate the extinction response — a common therapy used to treat PTSD.